Assyrian Directory

 Websites

-• Assyrian Information Management Popular Editors' Pick - AIM, the virtual Internet-based organization which created and currently develops atour.com.
-The organization's primary objective is to promote Assyrian history, language, culture and most importantly, to bring international awareness and recognition to the Assyrian nation.
+• Assyrian Information Management (AIM) Popular!
+Editors' Pick - AIM, the virtual Internet-based academic repository which created and continues to manage atour.com.
+The organization's primary objective is to promote Assyrian history, language, culture and most importantly, to bring international awareness, recognition, and justice to the plight of the Assyrian nation.

 • Assyria Foundation (Netherlands) Editors' Pick - organization was established by Syrian Orthodox Assyrians from Tur-Abdin (Northern Assyria) and serves the Assyrian identity and culture, promoting education by initiating and financing projects to enhance awareness of Assyrian issues culturally, politically and linguistically.